Ladies, do you have enough insurance? Are you contributing enough to retirement? Do you have enough income rolling in?

 What it is

+While it's not technically a form of insurance, it ultimately serves a similar purpose — to financially prepare yourself for an uncertain future.
 Retirement planning refers to saving and investing with the goal of supporting yourself through retirement.
 Many popular investment vehicles such as IRAs and 401(k)s allow you to grow your money with tax advantages.

 How to get it